Pan Fusheng: Republic of China

 Pan Fusheng was born in December 1908 to a poor peasant family in Wendeng, Shandong province.
 His original name was Liu Kaijun (刘开浚), and courtesy name Juchuan (巨川).
 Pan was an excellent student in Wendeng County Senior Elementary School, and was admitted to Wendeng County Normal School with the highest score in the entrance examination; however, he was later forced to drop out owing to poverty, and taught in a rural senior elementary school for five years.

-In 1929, he was admitted to the Shandong Number One Rural Normal School, where he was influenced by communist classmates, and joined the Chinese Communist Party in 1931.
+In 1929, he was admitted to the Shandong Number One Rural Normal School, where he was influenced by communist classmates, and joined the Chinese Communist Party (CCP) in 1931.
 After the Mukden Incident, which led to the Japanese occupation of Manchuria, Pan organized the Shandong students to join the anti-Japanese and anti-Kuomintang (KMT) protests in the capital Nanjing.
 In March 1932, he was arrested by the KMT government and held at the Jinan Number One Prison.
 He was sentenced to ten years for "endangering the Republic", but was released in late 1937, after the eruption of the Second Sino-Japanese War.

-After his release from prison, Pan organized and led the Communist guerrillas in Shandong, and later became a leader of the Hebei–Shandong–Henan (Ji–Lu–Yu) Communist base.
+After his release from prison, Pan organized and led the Communist guerrillas in Shandong, and later became a leader of the Hebei–Shandong–Henan (Ji–Lu–Yu) revolutionary base area.
 He participated in the Second Sino-Japanese War and the subsequent Chinese Civil War against the KMT government.

 Early PRC

 In August 1949, just before the official establishment of the People's Republic of China, Pan Fusheng was appointed Communist Party Secretary of the newly established Pingyuan Province.
 In March 1950, a number of peasants and cattle froze to death when transporting grain to government storage in Puyang prefecture.
 Pan took partial responsibility for the "Puyang Incident" and was demoted to deputy party chief.

-In November 1952, Pingyuan Province was abolished and most of it was merged into Henan Province, and Pan Fusheng became the party chief (then called First Secretary) of Henan, succeeding Zhang Xi, and the Political Commissar of the Henan Military District.
+In November 1952, Pingyuan Province was abolished, mostly merging into Henan Province.
+Pan Fusheng became the party chief (then called First Secretary) of Henan, succeeding Zhang Xi, and the Political Commissar of the Henan Military District.
 In September 1956, he was elected as an alternate member of the 8th Central Committee of the Chinese Communist Party.